-We review the results of a double label 2deoxyglucose study in the awake monkey demonstrating that attention can suppress activity at early levels in the primate visual system, in regions surrounding the representation of the attended stimulus.
+We review the results of a double label 2-deoxyglucose study in the awake monkey demonstrating that attention can suppress activity at early levels in the primate visual system, but in regions surrounding the representation of the attended stimulus.
 These findings are in agreement with human imaging results and were modeled in a dynamic simulation, highlighting the role of the reticular thalamic nucleus in these suppressive effects.

-I. INTRODUCTION
+I. Introduction

 This chapter is devoted to the effects of spatial attention at very early levels of the visual system.
-A series of publications including both single cell studies in the monkey (e.g., Reynolds et al., 2000; Treue and Maunsell, 1999) and human imaging studies (e.g., Tootell et al., 1998; Kastner et al., 1998) have generated the view that attention effects in the visual system 1) are mainly positive effects enhancing visual responses (but see Brefczynski and DeYoe, 1999); 2) occur relatively late in the hierarchy, at the level of V4 or beyond (but see O'Connor et al., 2002); and 3) have their source in parieto-frontal networks (Corbetta et al., 1998; Wardak et al., 2002).
-In contrast, the study (Vanduffel et al., 2000) reviewed in the present chapter provides evidence for suppressive attention-dependent modulation of activity at very early levels of the visual system: the dorsal Lateral Geniculate Nucleus (LGN) and striate cortex (or V1).
+A series of publications including both single cell studies in the monkey (e.g. Reynolds et al 2000, Treue and Maunsell 1999) and human imaging studies (e.g. Tootell et al 1998, Brefczynski and DeYoe 1999) have generated the view that attention effects in the visual system 1) are mainly positive effects enhancing visual responses, 2) occur relatively late in the hierarchy, at the level of V4 or beyond, and 3) have their source in parieto-frontal networks (Corbetta et al 1998, Wardak et al 2002).
+The study (Vanduffel et al 2000) reviewed in the present chapter provides evidence for suppressive attention-dependent modulation of activity at very early levels of the visual system: the dorsal Lateral Geniculate Nucleus (LGN) and striate cortex (or V1).
 This study also suggests that a subcortical structure, the reticular thalamic nucleus (RTN), might play a role in these attentional effects.

-The Vanduffel study also stands out in the use of the relatively uncommon double label 2-deoxyglucose

-(2-DG) technique (Livingstone and Hubel, 1981; Geesaman et al., 1997), with which the metabolic activity evoked during two behavioral conditions can be compared at a very high spatial resolution (50 micron or better) throughout the brain.
+The Vanduffel study also stands out in the use of the relatively uncommon double label 2deoxyglucose (2-DG) technique (Hubel and Livingstone 1982, Geeseman et al 1997), with which the metabolic activity evoked during two behavioral conditions can be compared at a very high spatial resolution (50 micron or better) throughout the brain.
 The double label 2-DG lacks the temporal resolution of optical recording, but is applicable to all parts of the monkey visual system.
 The technique has a better spatial resolution than monkey fMRI, but lacks the versatility of fMRI since only two conditions can be compared.
-That is the principal reason that we, and others, developed monkey fMRI (Logothetis et al., 1999; Vanduffel et al., 2001), which enables the investigator to sample, albeit indirectly, brain activity over a large number of conditions in the same monkey.
-The high resolution of the 2-DG technique was crucial, however, for the purpose of the study reviewed.

-In single cell studies or functional imaging, the dominant paradigm consists of looking for effects of attention in those neurons, or the population of neurons, that process the stimuli to which attention is directed.
+That is the principal reason that we, and others, developed monkey fMRI (Logothetis et al 1999, Vanduffel et al 2001), which enables the investigator to sample, albeit indirectly, brain 'activity' over a large number of conditions in the same monkey.
+In single cell studies or functional imaging, the dominant paradigm consists of looking for effects of attention in those neurons, or the population of neurons, processing the stimuli to which attention is directed.
 Here, we observed a modulation of metabolic activity in the neurons representing regions in visual space surrounding the attended stimulus.
-Although monkeys fixated nearly identical displays containing a central grating, they either used or did not use the grating to make their behavioral response (an eye movement to a left or right target).
-Thus, attention was directed either toward or away from the central grating.
-Tritiated 2-DG labeled neurons that were activated during the attention to the grating condition, whereas 14C-labeled 2-DG marked neurons that were activated in the attention away from the grating condition (the respective order was randomized between animals).
-When the monkey used the grating to guide its behavior (i.e., was paying attention to the grating), we observed a ring of suppressed metabolic activity in the parts of LGN and V1 surrounding the retinotopic representation of the grating.
+While the monkeys fixated nearly identical displays containing a central grating in the two attention conditions, the monkeys either used or did not use the grating to make their behavioral response (an eye movement to a left or right target).
+Tritiated 2-DG labeled neurons that were activated during the attention to the grating condition, while C-labeled 2-DG marked neurons that were activated in the attention away from the grating condition (the respective order was randomized between animals).
+When the monkey used the grating to guide its behavior, i.e. was paying attention to the grating of suppressed metabolic activity in the parts of LGN and V1 surrounding the retinotopic representation of the grating.